lujiefsi/CrashTuner/analysis.md

 ## Tips

-You don't need update the docker if you only want reproduce the bug.
+You don't need update the docker if you only want to reproduce the  new bugs.
 And even you update the docker, the instructions in the reproducing [document](https://github.com/lujiefsi/CrashTuner/tree/master/HowToReproduce.md) still works.